D-Flat: A Differentiable Flat-Optics Framework for End-to-End Metasurface Visual Sensor Design: Validation

 Dealing with the projection of the phase rather than the value directly is important to correctly handle the discontinuity in phase-wrapping.
 The displayed model used for this mapping has two hidden, dense layers with 1024 neurons in each (hence the name NO-D1024-fins in Table \ref{tab:optical_model_eval}).

 For this work, we tested different dense architectures to probe how the number of neurons in each layer affects the accuracy.
 While not displayed, we also explored changing the number of hidden layers; however, we found that two hidden layers provided sufficient accuracy while minimizing the number of trainable parameters.
 In Figures \ref{fig:supp_FinTrans_collage}-\ref{fig:supp_FinPhase_collage}, we show a similar display comparing the FDTD data against the nanofin MLP predictions as the number of neurons in each of the two hidden layers are reduced.
 The neural models for the nanocylinders are treated in the same way as the nanofins but with an input of $\{r,\wl\}$ and an output for just x-polarized light.
 A display of the nanocylinder MLP predictions are shown in Figure \ref{fig:supp_nanocylinderMLP}.
-All models utilize a leaky ReLU activation function and are trained on a desktop GPU with a MSE loss (Equation \ref{eq:loss}), a standard Adam optimizer, and a fixed learning rate of $\expnumber{1}{-3}$.
-A 70-15-15 train-validation-test data split was used with termination after a fixed number of epochs.
+All models utilize a leaky ReLU activation function and are trained on a desktop GPU with a MSE loss (Equation \ref{eq:loss}) and a standard Adam optimizer.

 Empirically, we find that all neural optical models considered in this work are expressive enough to learn the general features of the optical response, for both nanocylinders ($D=1$) and nanofins ($D=2$).
 Moreover, some models are able to identify the cells that experience complex light-matter resonances.
 The resonances can be observed as the sharp dips in transmission in Figure \ref{fig:Nanofin_mlp}a.
 In practice, it is only important to identify the presence of these resonant cells (rather than to accurately characterize their optical response), since one will try to avoid their selection when designing metasurfaces to improve robustness to fabrication non-idealities.